nomelif/Audionodes/README.md

 With `Homebrew` installed, run `brew install python3` to (among other things) setup `pip`correctly.
 Then install NumPy with `sudo pip3 install numpy`.
 Installing `PyAudio` is more sorcerous: `brew install portaudio && pip install pyaudio`.

-Then download the addon itself from the downloads section of this repository (or right here).
+Then download this repository and unpack the file `audio_nodes.py`.
 In Blender, go to `File > User Preferences > Addons > Install from File...`.
 Pick the downloaded `audio_nodes.py` and then check the checkbox to enable the addon.

 ### It still doesn't work